 Sam also volunteers as a director of the Intersticia Foundation, a philanthropic organisation dedicated to supporting new ideas from concept to reality.
 In her (somewhat limited) free time, you’ll probably find Sam making artisan cheese or getting her boots dirty on the sustainable farm she manages with her husband.

-Locky graduated with a Bachelors degree in Media Screen and Sound from UNSW in 2017.
-He is passionate about music and film and hoping to form a career in the production side of the creative field.
+Locky graduated with a Bachelors degree in Media Screen and Sound from UNSW in 2017 and went on to complete his studies in Sound Engineering at the Abbey Road Institute London in 2021.